 RESEARCH RESOURCES

-Research Resources provide us with an overview of current understanding, research questions and strategies that help to co-ordinate research and build partnerships across the heritage sector
+Our Research Resources offer an overview of current understanding, research questions and strategies that help us to co-ordinate research and build partnerships across the heritage sector.

 Since the mid-1990s we have funded a suite of regional and thematic research frameworks which aid the coordination and prioritization of research across the historic environment sector.
-We have also funded project to develop a range of reference resources which are used in all areas of basic and applied research, to identify, classify, compare sites or provide chronological sequencing.
-They include a wide range of typologies, reference collections (physical and online), classifications, thesauri and works of syntheses.
-These cover a wide range of topics, such as archaeological and historic building objects, types and materials, as well as environmental science ecofacts.
+We have also funded projects to develop a range of reference resources which are used in all areas of basic and applied research, to identify, classify, compare sites or provide chronological sequencing.
+They include a wide range of typologies, reference collections (physical and online), classifications, thesauri and works of syntheses, covering topics such as archaeological and historic building objects, types and materials and environmental science ecofacts.

 The development of these is supported by Historic England’s Research Resources Strategy.